 Preserve Monitoring Opportunities Coming Soon 

 The Environmental Educators Team assists with planning, implementing and developing new and exciting programs for youth, families, and the general public.
 The Oxbow offers an array of science based curriculum for school field trips, outreaches, community groups, and others.

 Botanical Stewards have the green thumbs of our volunteer group.
-They help to maintain the butterfly garden and species planted around the VIP hiking trail that encircles the building.
-In addition to maintain the garden(s), Botanical Stewards help with signage and developing/implementing garden based programming.
+They help to maintain the butterfly garden and other native species planted around the VIP hiking trail that circles the building.
+In addition to maintaining the garden(s), Botanical Stewards help with signage and developing/implementing garden based programming.

 Animal caretakers cover all aspects of animal husbandry from feeding, water changes, maintaining cleanliness of enclosures, and animal enrichment.
 They become well versed in animal handling and help to implement animal based interpretive programming.

 Getting dirty is part of the fun!
 The Dirty Hands Crew helps with natural resource management on the Oxbow’s 225 acre preserve.
 This crew works on everything from trail and building maintenance to invasive species management and more.